 The program expanded to East Middle School and Youngstown Community School in the 2022-2023 school year to serve more students.
 Thank you to our sponsor, Raphael’s School of Beauty Culture.

 HOW TO VOLUNTEER

-To be a mentor, we ask that you commit yourself to spend a weekly session with your mentee at their school.
-The hour is planned programming either by a United Way Staff person, School Staff person, outside enrichment partner, or the mentors.
+To be a mentor, we ask that you commit yourself to spending a weekly session with your mentee at their school.
+The hour is planned programming either by a United Way Staff person, School Staff person, outside enrichment partner, or mentors.
 You are invited to take part in field trips with the students related to the program.
 You are asked to pass a background test, which is paid for by the United Way.